Registration and Requirements

 Private and public high schools in Charlotte, Collier, Glades, Hendry and Lee counties are invited to participate in the Southwest Florida Model United Nations program.
 Others may request to attend by special invitation.

 1. Schools participating for the first time may not request a security council country.
-Schools are initially limited to a maximum of 35 positions.
+All schools are initially limited to a maximum of three countries/delegations.
 If we determine that we can accommodate additional students, we will advise coaches as early as possible.

 2. Students assigned to the security council should have participated in at least two previous MUN conferences.